evidentlyai/evidently/docs/book/get-started/hello-world.md

+---
-Get to know Evidently in a couple of minutes.
+description: Get to know Evidently in a couple of minutes.
+---

-You can launch this hello-world example in Jupyter notebook or in Colab.
+You can launch this hello-world example in Jupyter notebook or Colab.

 # Installation